andrewjamesmoore/andrew-projects-api/README.md

 # Projects API

-Note: This project is no longer running on production.
-I am now storing the content locally to avoid AWS costs.
+**Note:** This project is no longer running on production.
+I am now storing the data on the [front-end](https://github.com/andrewjamesmoore/andrew-projects).

+---

 A GraphQL API built with Go and MongoDB for portfolio projects and notes.

-Access the production endpoint at: [https://api.andr3w.sh](https://api.andr3w.sh)
+Access the production endpoint at: [https://api.andr3w.sh](https://api.andr3w.sh).

 View the [light-weight front-end](https://github.com/andrewjamesmoore/andrew-projects) built using Astro.